Penn State Berks: Athletics

 Penn State Berks, known athletically as the Nittany Lions, compete at the NCAA Division III level; which is also a member of the United East Conference.
 Prior to the 2021-2022 academic year, the United East Conference was branded as the North Eastern Atlantic Conference (NEAC).

-Penn State–Berks fields 8 varsity sports: baseball, basketball, cross country, golf, soccer, softball, tennis, and volleyball.
+Penn State–Berks fields 9 varsity sports: baseball, basketball, cross country, golf, indoor track & field, soccer, softball, tennis, and volleyball.

 Conference championships

 All titles in the United East Conference (then "North Eastern Athletic Conference", NEAC):